demidovakatya/demidovakatya.github.io/about.md

 Hi, I'm Katya.
 I'm 23 years old and I live in Saint Petersburg, Russia.

 Current occupation: surfing the web, writing stuff, sometimes even code.
-Contributing to open-source projects.
+Contributing to open source projects.

 Studying.
 I spend a lot of time learning different things, mostly R (and statistics) and Python.
 I've learned a lot (A LOT), and, what I'm personally proud of, I finish courses at Coursera: